 French Quarter Walking Tours are among the most popular, taking you to some of the most iconic landmarks of the city.
 Whether you’ve been to New Orleans or not, nothing is more charming than making your way down cobblestone streets as you watch the red Canal Street streetcars pass by, slow and steady like the locals that walk the street.
 (No one is ever really in a rush here.)

-If you’re looking for something a little out of the ordinary, or you just loved that cemetery tour so much that you just had to learn more about Marie Laveau, don’t hesitate to try out a New Orleans Ghost Tour.
-New Orleans has long history of hauntings and has even been recognized as one of the most “Haunted Cities in America.”
+If you’re looking for something a little out of the ordinary, or you just loved that cemetery tour so much that you just had to learn more, don’t hesitate to try out any number of the New Orleans ghost and haunted history tours.
+New Orleans has a long history of hauntings and has been repeatedly recognized as one of the most “Haunted Cities in America.”

-Whichever walking tour you happen to choose, you can uncover the extraordinary histories of the city at your own leisure.
+Whichever walking tour you happen to choose, you can uncover the extraordinary history of the city at your own leisure.